rndmzd/laser-turret/utils/README.md

 ### GPIO Chip Not Found

-The Raspberry Pi 5 uses `gpiochip4`.
+The Raspberry Pi 5 typically uses `gpiochip0` (pinctrl-rp1).
 If you get an error, verify the chip exists:

 ```bash
 gpiodetect